altmann/FluentResults/README.md

 Install-Package FluentResults
 ```

+> :heart: The most needed community feature will be delivered in the next weeks: **[FluentResults with ASP.NET Core integration](https://github.com/altmann/FluentResults/issues/149)**

 ## Key Features

 - **Generalised container** which works in all contexts (ASP.NET MVC/WebApi, WPF, DDD Domain Model, etc)